robertwmartin/config-files/docs/OneDriveCloudMount.md

 # Mounting OneDrive with rclone

-This guide documents the manual setup and mounting process for accessing Microsoft OneDrive using `rclone`.
-This script is **not included** in the automated `install.conf.yaml` install process, but is tracked here for reference and future automation if desired.
+This guide documents the setup and mounting process for accessing Microsoft OneDrive using `rclone`.
+This includes both the manual script and the automated `systemd` user service that runs the mount at login.

+> 🔧 This is **not part of the Dotbot install process** by default, but configuration and symlinks are stored in the repo.

+---

 ## Prerequisites